 Setting Up a Turbine to Spray

-A turbine spray system is a different animal than a compressor based system, and can be intimidating if you’re not familiar with the features.
 Let’s run down the typical components and do some quick checks and adjustments to get ready to spray with a turbine spray system.
-If you follow these steps, you’ll quickly become a convert – due to multiple advantages turbine sprayers enjoy over compressor based systems.

-No Paint in the Hose.
+No Paint in the Hose

-The first thing you’ll notice about a professional turbine spray system – there’s no paint in the hose.
 In fact, the large hose that attaches to the turbine unit is actually an air hose.
 It supplies clean, warm air to the HVLP spray gun, with no need for an oil or water trap commonly found on air compressors.
-Since there’s no paint in the hose, cleanup is much quicker compared to an airless paint sprayer or traditional pressure pot setup.

-Install the Hose.
+Install the Hose

 Thread the air supply hose onto the turbine unit.
 Tighten the fitting until it’s finger tight, and then perhaps ¼ turn further with a wrench.
-There’s a joint in the fitting to allow some rotation during normal use, and prevent any kinks in the hose.

-Air Valve for More Control.
+Air Valve for More Control

 An inline air valve is supplied with the turbine system to allow fine adjustments to airflow.
 While you could install the valve just below the gun, like a regulator on a compressor based gun, I prefer to place it between the main hose and the flexible whip hose.

-Compact and Nimble.
+Compact and Nimble

 The flexible whip hose is 6 feet (1.8m) long, and much more maneuverable than the main air supply hose.
 Moving the air valve further up the line eliminates any bulk on the gun itself.
-The quick-connect fitting is very compact, and doesn’t add any appreciable length where it attaches to the HVLP spray gun.

-Prepare the Unit.
+Prepare the Unit

-Make sure a clean filter is installed in the turbine system.
 The Q5 Platinum uses one filter, which installs with a friction fit from the bottom of the unit.
 Luckily, no tools are required to change the filter.

-An added benefit – the filter is washable.
+An added benefit – the filter is washable

 Simply rinse it in warm, soapy water to clean.
 Just make sure to dry the filter thoroughly before putting it back in service.
-Having a spare filter or two on hand will prevent any downtime.
-These durable air filters are more cost effective than other units with replaceable paper filters, and can be cleaned many times before replacing.

-Match Air Cap Set with the Job at Hand.
+Match Air Cap Set with the Job at Hand

-Always Swap the Air Cap, Needle and Nozzle as a Set.
+Always Swap the Air Cap, Needle and Nozzle as a Set

 Now that the needle is safely removed from the spray gun, you can remove the air cap.
 Next, use the included wrench to remove the nozzle.

-Remember that you’ll change air cap, needle, and nozzle as a set.
 Each component is designed and manufactured to work specifically with the other parts in a set.
 Fluid volume and fine atomization won’t perform as expected if you only change part of the set.
-Don’t forget to switch out all three components!

-Adjust Fluid Control Knob.
+Adjust Fluid Control Knob

 Some spray guns have multiple knobs on the back of the gun.
 Luckily, the T series spray guns have only one knob on the back, so there’s no mistaking it.
 That’s the fluid control knob.
-Turn it in clockwise to limit the range of motion at the trigger and decrease fluid output.
-Back the knob out counterclockwise to allow more fluid output.
-I usually start at the point I begin to see blue threads on the fluid control knob, then three half-turns clockwise.
-That’s usually a good starting point, and fine adjustments can be made once you’re spraying.

-Adjust the Fan Pattern.
+Adjust the Fan Pattern

-Variable Speed Control Dial.
+Variable Speed Control Dial

-Ground Control.
+Ground Control

 Always operate the turbine unit on the ground, and never on a workbench or cabinet, for optimal results.
 Although the Q5 is a solid package with quiet engineering built-in, it’s still fully portable with a robust handle and on-board gun holder.

-Ready to Rock.
+Ready to Rock

 Make sure your spray gun of choice is connected to the quick connect, and toggle on the power switch.
 The current line of HVLP guns for Fuji turbines includes the T70 bottom feed, T75G gravity feed, and unique swivel-cup G-XPC model… all with pressure feed for maximum versatility.

-Final Adjustments.
+Final Adjustments

 Double-check your fan pattern on a piece of craft paper.
 Once you achieve a nice oval fan in the desired size, you’re all set!
 Nothing matches the finish of an HVLP turbine system, and since there’s no paint in the hose, cleanup is a snap.